ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca-eclipse.md

 1. In the Security Preferences, enter your {{site.data.keyword.wca_full_notm}} API key.

-1. If your account is associated with more than one {{site.data.keyword.BluSoftlayer_notm}} data center, also select the preferred region from the dropdown.
+1. If your account is associated with more than one {{site.data.keyword.BluSoftlayer_notm}} data center, also select the preferred region from the drop-down list.

 1. Click **Apply and close** to exit the Security Preferences.